-- i) Sustainable development and cooperation between government departments in order to assure sustainable development needs to be given more importance; - ii) In revising the National Water Act of 1998 and National Environmental Management Act of 1998, the processes for requiring licences need to be aligned between DWS, DEA, DMR and DAFF, where necessary.
-(IWUL)
+- i.
+Sustainable development and cooperation between government departments to assure sustainable development needs to be given more importance; - ii.
+In revising the National Water Act of 1998 and National Environmental Management Act of 1998, the processes for acquiring licences need to be aligned between DWS, DEA, DMR and DAFF.

-Development of the Integrated Water User Licence
+Development of the Integrated Water Use Licence

-3.3.6 Limited financing for WQM initiatives
+2.3.6 Limited financing for WQM initiatives

 The budget allocation from the fiscus is a pittance in comparison to the budget that is required to fix the water quality solutions of the country.
 Therefore, new and innovative financing mechanisms are crucial.
-One such solution it the Waste Discharge Charge System (WDCS) that is being developed by the Department of Water Affairs to promote waste reduction and water conservation.
+One such solution it the Waste Discharge Charge System (WDCS) that is being developed by the DWS to promote waste reduction and water conservation.
 It forms part of the Pricing Strategy, which is being established under the NWA.
 The WDCS is based on the polluter-pays principle and aims to:

-- promote the sustainable development and efficient use of water resources - promote the internalisation of environmental costs by impactors - create financial incentives for dischargers to reduce waste and use water resources in a more optimal way.
+- promote the sustainable development and efficient use of water resources; - promote the internalisation of environmental costs by impactors; and - create financial incentives for dischargers to reduce waste and use water resources in a more optimal way.

 The WDCS is premised on resource quality objectives (RQOs) as the measure of acceptable risk, and seeks to achieve RQOs at lowest total cost to the catchment.
-Where RQOs are exceeded or are threatened, impact on the resource is unacceptable and the WDCS may be deployed to achieve RQOs.
+Where RQOs/RWQOs are exceeded or are threatened, impact on the resource is unacceptable and the WDCS may be deployed to achieve RQOs.
 The system will be applied at a catchment scale where the catchment is defined as those areas that have a significant impact on water quality, or are impacted by the specific water quality problem.
+The WDCS is not a blanket approach and will be implemented in a targeted manner to support existing WRM and WQM initiatives.
+Table 2 lists the water quality consituents that will form part of the WDCS.